bdostumski/microservices/README.md

   - verify | run any checks on results of integration tests to ensure quality criteria are met
   - install | install the package into the local repository, for use as a dependency in other projects locally
   - deploy | done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.
+- JAR: A JAR is a package file format typically used to aggregate may Java class files and associated metadata and resources into one file for distribution.
+JAR files are archive files that include a Java-specific manifest file.
+They are build on the Zip format and typically have a .jar file extension.

 ## Description
 - Maven Multi-Module Project